GoogleCloudPlatform/click-to-deploy-solutions/document-ai/README.md

 [![banner](../banner.png)](https://cloud.google.com/?utm_source=github&utm_medium=referral&utm_campaign=GCP&utm_content=packages_repository_banner)

-# Extract data from your documents using generative AI on Google Cloud
+# Extract data from your documents using Generative AI on Google Cloud

 ## Introduction

-This architecture uses click-to-deploy to create a pipeline for extracting data from documents with Document AI and storing valuable data on Big Query.It leverages AI summarization to provide concise overviews of the extracted insights, improving accessibility and efficiency.
+This architecture uses click-to-deploy to create a pipeline for extracting data from documents with Document AI and storing valuable data on Big Query.
+It leverages AI summarization to provide concise overviews of the extracted insights, improving accessibility and efficiency.

 This architecture is designed to extract data from documents using Google Document AI form processor and combine the power of a scalable data warehouse like Big Query enabling organizations to automate the extraction of structured data from various types of documents, such as forms, invoices, receipts, and more.